juanescorreap/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 It's purpose is to help the student understand:

-What are pointers to pointers and how to use them
+What are pointers to pointers and how to use them<br />
-What are multidimensional arrays and how to use them
+What are multidimensional arrays and how to use them<br />
-What are the most common C standard library functions to manipulate strings
+What are the most common C standard library functions to manipulate strings<br />